mhabib73/MOFLab.github.io/content/people/people.md

 subtitle:

 content:
-      title: Meet the Team
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Principal Investigator
+    - Co-Investigator
     - Researchers
+    - Research Fellows
+    - PhD students
-          - Graduate Students
+    - Graduate students
-          - Administration
+    - Affiliated Members
     - Visitors
-          - Collaborators
     - Alumni

-      sort_by: Params.last_name
-      sort_ascending: true
 design:
   show_interests: true
   show_role: true
   show_social: true
 ---